makenew/latex-project/README.md

 ## Description

-Bootstrap a new [LaTeX] project in less than five minutes.
+Bootstrap a new [LaTeX] project in less than a minute.

 [LaTeX]: https://www.latex-project.org/